June 07, 2018

 Bell Live at the King Eddy headliners include:

 - Edmonton-based country artist Karac Hendriks

 - Powerhouse vocalist and Country 105 Rising Star Lauren Mayell

 - Calgary singer-songwriter Ken Stead

-The King Eddy rooftop patio will be open daily during Stampede Week from 12:00 pm to 11:30 pm and will be closed for private events on July 6, 12 and 13.
+The King Eddy rooftop patio will be open daily during Stampede Week from 12:00 pm to 11:30 pm and will be closed for a private event on July 13.
 Stop by before hitting the grounds or end your evening on the terrace with some of the best views of the Stampede’s closing fireworks.
 Rooftop access is subject to availability and will be weather dependent.
 Be sure to check kingeddy.ca for daily updates.